Credit:

 Lawn debris

 On the other hand, tines that are spaced too far apart may start to miss leaves and require you to rake the same swath of ground over and over again.
-Also, look for rakes that have "Medium Duty" or "Heavy Duty" labels; "Light Duty" rakes are best for raking jobs that just involve leaves.
+Also, look for rakes with "Medium Duty" or "Heavy Duty" labels; "Light Duty" rakes are best for raking jobs that involve only leaves.

 Terrain

 Do you have a relatively flat lawn space, or does your backyard have slopes, hills, or dips?
 Plastic rakes, which are more rigid, will do a good job clearing leaves from a flat lawn, but the tines may have more trouble reaching all of the leaves located in ditches, divots, or hills.
-The tines on metal rakes are more flexible, and it will be easier to pull leaves and other lawn debris out of non-flat places.
+The tines on metal rakes are more flexible, making it easier to pull leaves and other lawn debris out of hard-to-reach places.

 The best rakes will get the job done without damaging your lawn.